okta/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 }
 ```

-Add `toastCtrl` as a dependency in the constructor, so everything compiles.
+Add and import `ToastController` as a dependency in the constructor, so everything compiles.

 ```typescript
 constructor(public navCtrl: NavController, public navParams: NavParams,